Macil/DCPU-16-Assembler/README.md

 optimization.

-The RESERVE or .DS instruction takes one integer argument specifying how many words of zeroes to reserve in memory at its location. ".DS 3" is equivalent to "DAT 0, 0, 0".
+The RESERVE or .DS instruction takes one integer argument specifying how many words of zeroes to reserve in memory at its location. `.DS 3` is equivalent to `DAT 0, 0, 0`.

-The TIMES or DUP instruction can be used immediately before a DAT instruction with a number that tells how many times to repeat the DAT instruction.
-"TIMES 3 DAT 5" is equivalent to "DAT 5, 5, 5".
+The TIMES or DUP instruction can be used immediately before a DAT instruction with a number that tells how many times to repeat the DAT instruction. `TIMES 3 DAT 5` is equivalent to `DAT 5, 5, 5`.

 The .INCBIN instruction is followed by a quoted filename of a file to include into the compiled binary at this location.
 The given pathname